KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

         *   Theme selection (Light/Dark - Nuxt UI provides this).
         *   Ollama Model Selection: UI to list and select from user's available Ollama models.
 This might require a backend Tauri command (e.g., in a new `src-tauri/src/commands/settings.rs` or `translation.rs`) to proxy the `GET /api/tags` request to Ollama if direct frontend calls are not preferred or if backend processing/caching is involved.
 Other backend settings commands would also go into `settings.rs`.
         *   (Future: Other offline engine settings if added).
+    *   **Component Structure:** The settings UI will be organized into logical components such as:
+        *   `SettingEngines.vue`: For selecting the AI translation engine (e.g., Ollama, DeepL) and configuring engine-specific settings like API keys.
+        *   `SettingModels.vue`: For managing engine-specific model choices (e.g., selecting from available Ollama models).
+        *   `SettingLanguages.vue`: For setting default source and target languages.
+        *   (Potential) `SettingAppearance.vue`: For theme selection and other visual preferences.
 3.  **Batch Process UX Enhancements:**
     *   Implement a **determinate progress indicator** (e.g., progress bar, percentage complete) for batch translation, requiring backend-to-frontend progress updates (e.g., via Tauri events).
     *   Implement a **cancellation feature** for ongoing batch translation processes.
 This would likely involve a new Tauri command or modification to existing commands in `src-tauri/src/commands/project.rs`.